AnimaLibera/GeneralPurposeLicense/README.md

-# GeneralBusinessLicense
+# General Business License
-General Business License
+Pusblisch the Concept for an General Business License for Feedback